developer-stylechain/project-calavera/CONFIG-INDIVIDUAL.md

 From the docs:

-"A mighty, modern linter that helps you avoid errors and enforce conventions in your styles."
+> A mighty, modern linter that helps you avoid errors and enforce conventions in your styles.

 To add `stylelint` linting to your project, add the following to your `package.json`: